Contraction of surfaces in hyperbolic space and in sphere: Convergence

 \subsection{Convergence of the rescaled solution}

-To study the asymptotical behavior of the flow, we consider the rescaling of the solution using a similar procedure in \cite{Ger15} for the contracting flow in the sphere.
-If the initial surface is a geodesic sphere in $\mathbb{H}^3$, the evolving surfaces $M_t$ are all geodesic spheres with the same center and radius $\Theta=\Theta(t,T)$ satisfying The spherical solution shrinks to a point in finite time.
-This also implies that the maximum existence time of the flow \eqref{3.1} is finite.
-Let $T$ be the maximum existence time as in Lemma \ref{s6:lem1}.
+To study the asymptotical behavior of the flow, we consider the rescaling of the solution by adapting a similar procedure in \cite{Ger15} for the contracting flow in the sphere.
+If the initial surface is a geodesic sphere in $\mathbb{H}^3$, the evolving surfaces $M_t$ are all geodesic spheres with the same center and radius $\Theta=\Theta(t,T)$ satisfying The spherical solution shrinks to a point in finite time, and we choose the initial sphere such that the maximum existence time of the shrinking sphere is equal to the maximum existence time $T$ as in Lemma \ref{s6:lem1}.

 We define the rescaled mean curvature by $\tilde{H}=\Theta(t,T)H$.
 Since we only care about the asymptotical behavior of the flow, we may focus on the flow in the time interval $[t_0,T)$, where $t_0$ is the time such that the pinching estimate \eqref{s6:pinc-1} holds in $[t_0,T)$. \begin{lem} There exists a uniform constant $C$ such that